99004327-Sourabh/IntelliCensor-Incident-Extractor/README.md

 ## Name
 Sourabh Rajashekar

-## Assignment Description
+## Description
-This assignment involves writing a Python script to fetch a PDF file, extract incident data from the PDF, create a SQLite database, populate the database with the incidents, and then print counts of different types of incidents.
+This Project involves writing a Python script to fetch a PDF file, extract incident data from the PDF, create a SQLite database, populate the database with the incidents, and then print counts of different types of incidents.

 ## How to install
 To install the necessary dependencies, run the following command: